Assessments: If Things Go Wrong

 • Exceptional and unforeseen financial hardship.

 The Extenuating Circumstances Form can be obtained from the UCB Portal and, once completed, it must be presented to the Registry within 10 working days of the original deadline of the affected assignment or date of the examination, alongside appropriate evidence.
-Alternatively, the documentary evidence can be emailed to Registry on firstname.lastname@example.org.
-For guidance on the appropriate evidence, please click here.
+Alternatively, the documentary evidence can be emailed to Registry on email@example.com.
+Guidance on the appropriate evidence can be obtained from either the UCB Portal or the Academic Registry.
 You should familiarise yourself with the Code of Practice on Extenuating Circumstances so that you understand the process clearly, before completing the form.

 The result of your Extenuating Circumstances application will be updated on the UCB Portal after a decision has been made.

 If you are unhappy with the outcomes of an assessment and/or if there are extenuating circumstances that you believe affected your academic performance and, for good reason, were not submitted to the Examination Board, then you should refer to the Assessment Appeals Procedure.
 For other complaints of a service-related nature, then the Student Complaints Procedure is the most appropriate way to resolve your concern.